SeanvonB/etch-a-sketch/README.md

 ## Features

--   You can draw by moving your cursor or finger across the canvas.
+-   Draw by moving your cursor or finger across the canvas
--   You can clear the canvas with the reset button.
+-   Adjust canvas pixel density with the size slider
--   You can adjust the canvas density with the size slider.
+-   Clear the canvas with the reset button

+## Notes

--   Touch events don't have an equivalent to `mouseover` or `hover` cursor events, so `touchDraw()` uses coords from `Event.touches` to locate elements and allow continuous drawing on mobile.
+Touch events don't have an equivalent to cursor events, like `mouseover` or `hover`, that continues to trigger on subsequent elements, so `touchDraw()` uses coordinates stored in `Event.touches` to locate elements beyond the initial touch target.
+This technique might be useful again someday.

 ## Credits